victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 \end{cases}
 \]

-This significantly changes the PMF, as we now have different probabilities for each outcome.
+This changes the PMF, as we now have different probabilities for each outcome.

 \[
 \begin{cases}